anyarcherty/Titanic-Kaggle/README.md

 #### 1.4 Stacking / Ensemble methods

-   * Use Xgboost, Lgboost, Random Forest and KNN to build ensemble method.
+   * Use Xgboost, Lgboost, Random Forest and KNN to build ensemble model.

    * Predict the Testset